 Getting fired, unfortunately, can happen to the best of us.
 It can happen even when it's not your fault.
 There could be a personality conflict between yourself and your supervisor.
 Your idea of what the job was going to be like might differ from what management was thinking.
 You could have simply screwed up.
 It happens.
 You're not alone.

 Experts estimate that at least 250,000 workers are illegally or unjustly fired (wrongful termination) each year and that's not counting those that were justifiably terminated.
-Regardless of the circumstances, what to do if you've been fired?
+Regardless of the circumstances, what should you do if you've been fired?
 Where do you go from here?

 Resumes and Cover Letters